Commercial Aerial Photography for Brands & Businesses

 The $300 drone guy

 Quote looks great.
 No insurance the venue will accept.
 No Part 107 license on file.
 No backup pilot.
 No contract.
 Day-of risk transferred to you.
-Footage usable, paperwork a mess.
+Footage might not be usable and paperwork is a mess.

 Failure mode #2